znsio/specmatic-documentation/documentation/backward_compatibility.md

 ### Breaking Change

-However, let's change the data type of name from 'string' to 'nunmber':
+However, let's change the data type of name from 'string' to 'number':

 ```yaml
 # Breaking change in api_products_v1.yaml